TOTAL FREE HEALTH AND SAFETY DOCUMENTS DOWNLOADING SOURCE

 6. Protect falling objects.

-7. Consider emergency evacuation and rescue procedure.
+7. Consider emergency evacuation and rescue procedures.

 8. Make sure don’t overload or overreach when working at height.